 Although there is not a huge difference between Phayao and Lampang, in terms of food, coffee and culture, the atmosphere of a smaller town was a nice change.
 I could immediately feel the sense of small town when walking along the lake.

 There was a bar, maybe two, in town so we were able to enjoy a solid night out.
 This city might not be a huge touristy destination like Chiang Mai, but I loved seeing the sleepier side to Thailand.
+Don’t miss out on a weekend getaway in Phayao and experience a side of Thailand you likely have never seen before.

 Disclosure: Please note that some of the links above are affiliate links.
 This means that I earn a commission if you make a purchase, at no additional cost to you.
 I only recommend products and companies I use personally.